DIGITbrain/digitbrain.github.io/docs/adv/expose.md

       name: mymicros-svc
     spec:
       ports:
-      - name: '80'
+      - name: http
         port: 80
         targetPort: 8080
       selector:
         app: mymicros
     ```
+    !!! success
-    Exposes a service running on port 8080 inside the container at `mymicros-svc:80`
+        This example exposes a service running on port
+        8080 inside the container.<br>Other Microservices in the cluster
+        can reach it at <big>mymicros-svc:80</big>

 ## Externally